hapax/hapax.github.io/assets/teaching.md

     constant*.

 3. Suppose the napthalene cloud diffuses very slowly, with a steady outward flow of molecules.
-Argue that, for a steady flow, the function
+Argue that, for this steady flow, the function

    $$
    G(r) = 4\pi r^2 F(r)